 CSU students have the right to limit publication of their personal information in campus directories (both online and printed), but the responsibility to do so lies with each student.
 Below is detailed information about what personal information is public for students and what steps you need to take to restrict publication of this information.

 Student directory information at Colorado State is public and may appear in campus directories unless students opt out.
 CSU has had a printed phone book for decades and an online phonebook since the 1990s in a few different formats, its most current one being in existence since 2007.
 This system is widely used by students and staff on campus to facilitate communication among members of the campus community.
 The system has been designed so it only returns at most a couple dozen records of the most popular names (such as "Smith").
-A further interaction is required from the user to reveal postal and email addresses, in a way that thwarts attempts at automatic collection.
+A further interaction is required from the user to reveal email addresses, in a way that thwarts attempts at automatic collection.
 CSU's directory interface has, in fact, been used as a model for other universities seeking similar functionality and safety.

 Nonetheless, CSU takes student privacy concerns very seriously, and complies with the federal Family Educational Rights and Privacy Act (FERPA).
 Students may opt out at various levels, from just hiding their email address to complete and total omission from the directory.